 Costs, savings and financial support

-For biomass boilers, an automatically fed pellet boiler for an average home costs between £9,000 and £15,000, including installation, flue and fuel store.
+For biomass boilers, an automatically fed pellet boiler for an average home costs around £18,000, including installation.

 Logs can be cheaper than pellets, but costs depend on the wood suppliers in your local area, as they can be expensive to transport.
 If you have room to store more than a year’s worth of logs, you can save money by buying unseasoned logs and letting them season for a year.